Who Is Eligible for VA Caregiver Benefits?

 • Travel, lodging and financial assistance for traveling with the veteran to access care

-To qualify, the veteran must have developed mesothelioma as a result of service-related exposure to asbestos on or before May 7, 1975, which includes veterans exposed while serving in World War II, the Korean War or the Vietnam War.
+To qualify, the veteran must have developed mesothelioma as a result of service-related exposure to asbestos.
+Exposure must have occurred on or before May 7, 1975.
+This includes veterans exposed while serving in World War II, the Korean War or the Vietnam War.

 Types of Caregiver Benefits for Mesothelioma Patients